ESamir/vertebrae/README.md

 2. (optionally) Supply connection details to one of the available databases.
 Vertebrae will create async connection pools to them.
 3. Convert your classes to Vertebrae Services.
 This creates a mesh network between them.
 Each service gets a handler to your databases.

+## Quick start

+Copy the [sample](sample) application and use it as a template for your own projects.

 ## Advanced

 ### Vertebrae Core